 To carry out these functions, the software must integrate with each municipality's unique local property management programs (Computer Assisted Mass Appraisal software, known as CAMA), various accounting and municipal service software systems, and the Tax Department's VTax software.
 To achieve this functionality, the State contracts with software developers specialized in property tax management.

-The contractor, Catalis (Axiomatic LLC, of New Hampshire was acquired by Catalis in 2023), provides application and software development and design services, project management and consulting, support, maintenance and continued system upgrades, user training, as well as data backup and recovery services.
+The contractor, Catalis, provides application and software development and design services, project management and consulting, support, maintenance and continued system upgrades, user training, as well as data backup and recovery services.

 LISTER EDUCATION AND TRAINING